uac35/MDA/README.md

 Then, open a web browser and go to http://localhost:8080 to access the app.

 In the app, users can select a date and time and input weather conditions.
 Upon clicking the 'Predict' button, the app will make a human noise event forecast for the selected date/time and weather conditions.
 The results will be shown on a heatmap, which also indicates the predicted police activity level for each location.
 There is also separate page where users can view the previous noise event data of Leuven.
+Page 3 has the classifier model that uses date and noise occurence data for predicting possible police activity.

 ## Model